 Inter-pixel Spatial Redundancy – This type of redundancy occurs due to the interconnection between the adjacent pixels in an image.

 Inter-pixel Temporal Redundancy – It is the statistical interconnection between the pixels from consecutive frames in a video sequence.

-Psychovisual Redundancy – This type of redundancy occurs as quantitative analysis of every pixel cannot be done by human perception.
+Psychovisual Redundancy – This type of redundancy occurs as a quantitative analysis of every pixel cannot be done by human perception.